ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch5/draft1.md

 >
 > - Jefferey Donovan as Michael Westen, Michael Weston as Spencer Watkowski, and Bruce Campbell as Sam Axe from Broadcast TV's _Burn Notice_

-Computer programming ultimately boils down to asking one question a lot: "Is this thing on?"
+Computer programming ultimately boils down to asking one question a lot:

+_Is this thing on?_

 A CPU microchip is a bunch of transistors, which are more or less the same technology as an average light switch.
 Programming languages give you an abstract way to control these transistors, and how they react to input (keyboards, trackpads), how they respond via output (displays, speakers), and a whole lot of math in between that, at the level of most modern programming languages, you can take for granted.